sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 that is about as much as you really need to know for now.\ [#]_

 ------

 .. [#]
+   There is a subtle and somewhat frustrating characteristic of continuous distributions that makes the y-axis behave a bit oddly – the height of the curve here is not actually the probability of observing a particular x value.
+On the other hand, it is true that the heights of the curve tells you which x values are more likely (the higher ones!; see the section ref:` Probability density <probability_density>` for all the annoying details).

+.. [#]
    In practice, the normal distribution is so handy that people tend to